Find Your Perfect School

 At the University of Alberta, their objective is for students with disabilities to have similar, if not identical, access to their classmates.
-They also aim to increase the number of professional positions focused on an on-campus design in building, renovation, and technology.
+They also aim to increase the number of professional positions focused on on-campus design in building, renovation, and technology.

-What the University of Arizona does is research history about disabilities.
+What the University of Arizona does is research the history of disabilities.
 They aim to be one with them and let the community open better doors.
 They want to let students – especially those with LD – stand out, celebrate, and achieve everything they desire.
 When it comes to inclusion, this university prioritizes your needs and experiences as a student.

 Cornell University comprises 14 colleges and schools, each with a curriculum, admission rules, faculty, and funding of its own.

 This school features approximately 4,000 courses spanning 100 academic departments.
 It has approximately 100 majors, more than 85 minors, and more than a hundred graduate fields of study.

 As a land-grant university, public service plays an important role in Cornell Academics.
 It allows students – average and with disabilities – to learn how ideas work in the actual world while also contributing to the enrichment of the community.

 Student Disability Services at Cornell University collaborates with faculty, staff, and students to provide appropriate accommodations for students who require them.
 They have a friendly staff who will meet with students to discuss choices and personal access requirements.

 If you are worried about safety, worry not about this university.
 They keep all of the student’s confidential disclosure documents on file.
 They also provide adaptive technology and other resources to ensure that students fully access all university activities.